How to Manage Your Period Over the Holidays

 Painkillers

-If you have a lot of family activities or social gatherings to attend during the holidays, the last you want is period cramps, ahem, cramping your style.
-It’s always a good idea to keep a small stash of ibuprofen or Advil with you so you can feel relief from the pain and get back to being your vibrant self.
+If your family has a lot of activities or social gatherings to attend during the holidays, the last thing they'll want is period cramps, ahem, cramping their style.
+It’s always a good idea to keep a small stash of ibuprofen or Advil with you so they can feel relief from the pain and get back to being their vibrant self.
 Click here for tips on how to build the ultimate period survival kit, which will come in extra-handy during the holidays.

-More than anything, it’s important to listen to your body and not push yourself to do anything you’re not comfortable doing.
-If you’re feeling moody and irritable, that’s okay.
-Don’t force yourself to be bright and sunny if that’s not how you’re feeling.
-If your period cramps are debilitating, ask someone if it’s okay to lie down.
-Treat yourself with the generosity and care that you give to others during the holiday season.
+More than anything, it’s important for them to listen to their body and not push themself to do anything they're not comfortable doing.
+If they're feeling moody and irritable, that’s okay.
+Don’t force them to be bright and sunny if that’s not how they're feeling.
+If their period cramps are debilitating, tell them it's okay to lie down.
+Treat them with the same generosity and care that you give to others during the holiday season.

 Get our latests posts straight to your inbox.